By Matt Mueller Culture Editor Published Aug 09, 2024 at 12:31 PM

 bigskydrivein.com

-Check out the big screens at the Big Sky in Wisconsin Dells, featuring two full-sized outdoor screens playing two-for-one first-run feature films nightly.
-(This weekend features two twin-spins, one kid-friendly combo with "Barbie" and "Spider-Man: Across the Spider-Verse" as well as killer combo of the new superhero movie "Blue Beetle" and "Meg 2: The Trench.")
-The drive-in opens at 7:30 p.m. all week long, with the first movie starting at dusk – and even pets are allowed to enjoy the show (if they're well-behaved; turn off your cell phones, pups).
+Check out the big screens at the Big Sky in Wisconsin Dells, featuring two full-sized outdoor screens playing two-for-one first-run feature films on weekend nights.
+(This weekend features two summer blockbuster twin-spins, one star-studded sequel spectacular with "Deadpool & Wolverine" and "Bad Boys: Ride or Die" as well as a duo of disaster movies with "Twisters" and "A Quiet Place: Day One.")
+The drive-in opens at 7:45 p.m. every night, with the first movie starting at dusk – and even pets are allowed to enjoy the show (if they're well-behaved; turn off your cell phones, pups).
 Audio comes through the FM radio, and tickets are $10 for adults and $5 for children under 11 years old – but make sure to bring cash because the Big Sky does not take credit/debit cards.
 And make sure to leave some room for snacking, because the concession stand proudly touts the famous Big Mamaburger on the menu.

 Chilton Twilight Outdoor Theater